lmaisenbacher/slapdash/docs/components.md

-# Plugin components
+# Dashboard components

-Every object inside the plugin interface gets exposed by the server(s) according to its type.
+Every object inside the dashboard interface gets exposed by the server(s) according to its type.

-Although Python is not statically typed, which is a good thing, the plugin uses the type information to build the input boxes in the web frontend, and sends it to clients that could require it (e.g. because _they_ are statically typed, like Ionizer (C++) or the web frontend itself (Typescript)).
+Although Python is not statically typed, which is a good thing, the dashboard uses the type information to build the input boxes in the web frontend, and sends it to clients that could require it (e.g. because _they_ are statically typed, like Ionizer (C++) or the web frontend itself (Typescript)).
 Therefore we recommend using [type hints](https://docs.python.org/3/library/typing.html).

 ## Class and instance attributes